 Avoid Weed Killers that Harm Bees

-Some commercial weed killers and even some organic herbicides will harm the bees that are essential to pollinating flowers.
+Some commercial weed killers and even some organic herbicides have negative effects and will harm the bees that are essential to pollinating flowers.
 It’s important to avoid the following:

 - Glyphosate-based weed killers (Roundup) are harmful to bees.